oletizi/avi-docs/src/site/docs/16.2.2/external-health-monitor/index.md

 title: External Health Monitor
 layout: default
 ---
 This article covers the specific configuration for this monitor type.
-See the <a href="/docs/latest/overview-of-health-monitors">Overview of Health Monitors</a> article for general monitor information, implementation, and other monitor types.
+See the <a href="overview-of-health-monitors">Overview of Health Monitors</a> article for general monitor information, implementation, and other monitor types.

 The external monitor type allows scripts to be written to provide highly customized and granular health checks.
 The scripts may be Linux shell, Python, or Perl, which can be used to execute wget, netcat, curl, snmpget, mysql-client, or dig.
 External monitors have constrained access to resources, such as CPU and memory, so as to not affect normal functioning of Vantage Service Engines.
 As with any custom scripting, thoroughly validate the long term stability of the implemented script before pointing it at production servers.